Note

 as an alternative to the built-in linking methods,

-link_strands_to_conversion()
+link_strands_to_conversion() and

 The callback function allows users to control when the crosslinking process should stop based on